woofpool/cardano-private-testnet-setup/README.md

 ### Key Details
 - The private testnet consists of three block-producing node processes.
 - The `cardano-db-sync` process syncs blockchain data to a highly normalized database schema.
 This enables blockchain data to be queried with SQL.
+- The example transactions include setting up keys and wallet address for new user, transfering ADA from one user wallet address to another and executing a Plutus script for a vesting contract.

 ### Medium article
 For an additional overview of this project, please check out this [medium article](https://medium.com/@extramileit/how-to-set-up-a-private-cardano-testnet-5e5afaa22d0b)